UCCF logo Your browser does not support HTML5 video.

 We can have total confidence in the circumstances our grades give us because we know that, like a personally tailored suit, they have been designed just for us.

-But I also know others who have struggled and suffered in the place God put them.
-And it’s easy to question why God would design those particular circumstances.
-But then I remembered…
+I also know others who have struggled and suffered in the place God put them.
+And it’s easy to question why God would design those circumstances.
+But then I remember:

-… Joseph was where God wanted him, not just when he was sitting on the highest seat of Egyptian government but also when he was in a dungeon for two years.
+Joseph was where God wanted him not only when he was sitting on the highest seat of Egyptian government but when he was in a dungeon for two years.

-… Ruth was where God wanted her not just when she happened upon the field of her future husband, Boaz, but when she was in a strange country with no husband, no work and no food.
+Ruth was where God wanted her not only when she happened upon her future husband, Boaz, but when she was in a strange country with no husband, no work, and no food.

-So even if you in are unexpected and unideal circumstances after receiving your grades, you can have peace because you know that it’s a loving God who has marked out your place.
+So even if you are in unexpected and unideal circumstances after receiving your results, you can have peace because you know that it is a loving God who has marked out your place.

 Confidence and peace

-Instead of allowing the illusion of randomness to steal our peace, let’s use this confidence to press into whatever’s coming with prayerful, God-honouring intentionality, like Joseph and Ruth.
+Instead of allowing the illusion of randomness to steal our peace, let’s use this confidence to press into whatever is coming with prayerful, God-honouring intentionality, like Joseph and Ruth.

 Read more